PXE Boot Menu Generator

 - iPXE

-- A scriptable network boot environment that can load kernels, initrds, and scripts from URIs.
+- A scriptable network boot environment that can load kernels, initrds, and chained scripts from URIs.

 - GRUB UEFI

-- A GRUB menu path used by many UEFI boot environments.
+- A GRUB menu path commonly used in UEFI boot flows.

 - Initrd

-- An initial RAM disk loaded with a Linux kernel to provide early boot files and installer logic.
+- An initial RAM disk loaded with a Linux kernel to provide early boot files, drivers, or installer logic.

 - Chain entry

-- A menu entry that hands control to another boot image or script instead of loading a kernel directly.
+- A menu entry that hands control to another boot image or script instead of directly loading a Linux kernel.

 References: